Zipcoder/reveal-slides.tcus/md/generics-definingclasses.md

 -
 -
 ## Defining generic classes
-* You know to define a generic class when classes share method signatures but have variable Type
+* You know to define a generic class when classes share signatures but have variable Type

 -